mhyllander/gpg-bridge-wsl2-ruby/README.md

 it.

 Sometimes the Yubikey smartcard will be blocked on the local host so that the remote host cannot access it.
+When that happens the solution is to remove the Yubikey and insert it again, while an RDP session is active.
+This allows RDP to grab the smartcard.

-When that happens you need to restart some local services to free the Yubikey for use on the remote host.
+An alternative to re-inserting the Yubikey is to restart some local services to free the Yubikey for use on the remote host.
 The [rdp_yubikey.cmd](utils/rdp_yubikey.cmd) batch command automates stopping and/or restarting local processes.
 It must be run as Administrator.

-Alternatively, removing and re-inserting the Yubikey while an RDP session is open seems to let RDP grab the smartcard before local processes.